 Have you ever visited a customer and wanted to project your pc for a group?
 Miracast is a simple solution but there is more to the picture.
 If you travel on your job (or on vacation to a family reunion) you will want to better understand this technology and set it up for your success.

-There are many monitors that support Miracast natively.
+Many monitors support Miracast natively.
 If the monitor does NOT support Miracast, there are other options.
 The popular streaming media player Roku supports Miracast as does Fire Stick.
 Additionally, Microsoft and at least one other manufacturer, Anycast, have developed products that will allow Miracast to work on any smart TV.
 All that is needed is a Smart Tv that has at least one HDMI port and one USB port and does not require a local Wi-Fi signal.

 The cost of an external device is as low as $15 and as high as $70.
 The main reason that there are higher priced units is that those units support higher resolutions (1k vs 4k).
 A 4k unit is more expensive as it should be.
 This has nothing to do with the Miracast feature.

-Any unit is simple to setup.
-If you are using a Roku or Firestick unit, it is ready to cast to as soon as it is setup.
+Any unit is simple to set up.
+If you are using a Roku or Firestick unit, it is ready to cast as soon as it is setup.
 The Microsoft or Anycast products have to be setup as well but the process is simple and can be done in 15 minutes.

 You will have to decide if you want to mirror or extend the display but this is no different than adding a second monitor.